any-tdf/stdf/doc/components/icon/guide_en.md

 STDF has developed a Rollup/Vite plugin called rollup-plugin-stdf-icon, which combines SVG files in the project into SVG Sprites.
 Please refer to [rollup-plugin-stdf-icon](https://www.npmjs.com/package/rollup-plugin-stdf-icon) for specific usage.
 Due to the diversity of SVG formats, there may be cases where rollup-plugin-stdf-icon does not handle them accurately.
 In such cases, please raise an issue on [GitHub](https://github.com/dufu1991/stdf/issues) and provide details about the SVG file.

 Alternatively, you can use other SVG Sprites synthesis tools or manually combine them.
-You can also ask the designer to provide the corresponding SVG Sprites along with the design materials.
+You can also ask the designer to provide the corresponding SVG Sprites along with the design materials.Or, for icon libraries like Remix Icon, you can directly download a selection of multiple icons as SVG Sprites.

 ## Built-in Icons